 - Heavy duty jack – Lifts vehicle

-- Breaker Bar + Socket Set – Used to remove the tire lugs and release tire.
+- Breaker Bar + Socket Set – Used to remove the tire lugs to release the tire.

 Check your van to see if you already have these items.
 If not, we provide several recommendations below.

-Once you know how to change a tire, you can take it a step further and begin rotating your tires every 5,000-8,000 miles.
-Tire rotation is key to prolonging the lifespan of your tires.
-This is usually done every time you get an oil change, but mechanics charge extra for this service.
-If you are able to do this yourself, that’s extra money in your pocket.
+Once you know how to change a tire, you can take it further and begin rotating your tires every 5,000-8,000 miles.
+Tire rotation is vital in prolonging the lifespan of your tires.
+This is usually done whenever you get an oil change, but mechanics charge extra for this service.
+If you can do this yourself, that’s extra money in your pocket.

 3. Check Brake Pads